It’s only fitting that my first post for Spoilers! be my engagement story!

 After a brief introduction about the castle and its grounds, the woman in costume took our hands and brought us on the little stage in the middle of the room and crowned us Earl and Lady.
 I think we were both pretty nervous!
 We were the first to enter the dining hall, and Alec had a throne.
 I sat beside him and his grandparents sat with us at our long table.
 The butler, who would be our waiter for the night, came over and filled us in on what our roles would be.
 Thankfully Alec had the hard parts!
 I didn’t have to do much but sit there and laugh.

 The food was delicious, the waiters and waitresses were hilarious, attentive and insanely talented singers and musicians.
 The night was absolutely amazing.
-His grandmother even told me this was were they came on their honeymoon, and they were also crowned Earl and Lady of the castle.
+His grandmother even told me this was were she and Alec’s grandfather came on their honeymoon, and they were also crowned Earl and Lady of the castle.
 That probably should have gave me a hint about where the night was going but I thought Alec would propose to me when we were alone… and I was right.

 Alec asked me if I wanted to head outside to get a few pictures of the castle lit up before everyone floods back outside.
 I said of course.
 I knew it’d be beautiful.
 We got outside after dodging several people and walked around to the side to see the magnificence of this old castle.
 We were alone with the castle.

-I snapped a couple of pictures after admiring it and turned around to see Alec down on one knee with a ring box in his hand… I said yes.
+I snapped a couple of pictures after admiring it and turned around to see Alec down on one knee with a ring box in his hand!
+Short story even shorter… I said yes.

 I love to hear engagement stories!
 Little or big!
 Please share your story with me in the comments!